Email email@example.com with any questions that are not answered below.

 No. The trailer must meet BOTH of these criteria:

-This means the trailer is constructed using a single mold or using two molds that create two bowl-shaped molded fiberglass halves that are seamed together.
+Molded means the trailer is constructed by shooting/pouring fiberglass into a bowl-shaped mold.
+Two of those bowl-shaped molded fiberglass halves are seamed together with either a vertical or horizontal seam.
 This is why they are sometimes called “eggs.”

 The "Other" category must meet both these requirements as well.
 Examples of “Other Molded Trailers”: Compact Jr, Hunter, Play Pac, Triple E Surfside, Perris Pacer, Trails West, Acorn, Biggar, Oliver, Little Snoozy, Little Joe, Amerigo, Fiber Stream, Parkliner, Eggcamper, Happier Camper, etc. The only exception to this is that Eriba Trailers may be listed, even though they are aluminum.
 This is because we have found that the Molded Fiberglass Trailer Community really likes them, buys them, and finds them very similar to the molded fiberglass trailer brands.